 In most cases it is ok to use the firmware that is pre-installed on your FiPy but we recommend you upgrade it to the newest version to make sure everything is up to date.

-The FiPy is configured with the LTE-M (Cat M1) modem firmware as default from the factory, so if you want to use the LTE-M network you do not have to flash the modem with new firmware and you can skip this chapter.
+The FiPy is configured with the LTE-M (Cat M1) modem firmware as default from the factory, but we still recommend updating to the newest version to get patches and protect your device from known vulnerabilities.

 Note: We recommend using an SD card in this process, but feel free to follow the method most convenient to you.

 Once you have the right modem firmware on your dev-kit you are ready to start creating your use case and register your device as a 'Thing' in the IoT platform Telenor Managed IoT Cloud.

 5. Register Your FiPy Dev-Kit in Telenor Managed IoT Cloud as a CoAP Thing